pemcg/mastering-automation-addendum-for-cloudforms-4.6/embedded_ansible_troubleshooting/chapter.md

 Automation Error: job timed out after 96.890827024 seconds of inactivity.
 Inactivity threshold [60 seconds]
 ```

-The  **Max TTL (mins)** value should set the maximum expected run-time in the Ansible playbook method definition.
+The  **Max TTL (mins)** value should be set to the maximum expected run-time in the Ansible playbook method definition.

 ### Workspace Initialization Errors

 The `manageiq-automate` and `manageiq-vmdb` modules can fail to connect (or authenticate) back to a valid API endpoint if the `manageiq.api_url` playbook variable contains the IP address of a different appliance to the one that launched the playbook.
-An error similar to the following is seen in the playbook output:
+In this situation an error similar to the following is seen in the playbook output:

 ```
 TASK [syncrou.manageiq-automate : Initialize the Workspace] ********************